KyleGospo/docs.bazzite.gg/src/donations.md

 ## Bazzite Maintainers and Contributors

 Love Bazzite and want to help sustain it's development?
 Consider sponsoring the maintainers and contributors of the project.
+This list contains members who have contributed heavily to Universal Blue and/or Bazzite since 2021.

 ### Universal Blue
 - [**Kyle Gospodnetich**](https://github.com/KyleGospo) ([**Sponsor**](https://github.com/sponsors/KyleGospo))